Power Distribution Network Reconfiguration for Distributed Generation Maximization: On the Choice of Optimization Solvers and Problem Formulations

+Unlike \eqref{eqn:DistFlow_reconfig_SVI}, inequalities \eqref{eqn:DistFlow_reconfig_SVI_ineq} allow \eqref{opt:SOCP_relax} to be categorized as a MICP problem amenable to efficient solution algorithms.
+However, a major question regarding \eqref{opt:SOCP_relax} is whether it is tight in the sense that \eqref{eqn:DistFlow_reconfig_SVI_ineq} hold as equations at optimality.
+If \eqref{opt:SOCP_relax} is not tight, the control decisions may violate grid constraints (e.g., voltage and current limits) as the DistFlow equations are not satisfied.
+For \eqref{opt:SOCP_relax} with ``standard'' objective such as total line loss minimization, the tightness of \eqref{opt:SOCP_relax} has been empirically and theoretically verified \cite{taylor2012convex,jabr2012minimum,kocuk2017new,farivar2013branch}.
+However, for DG maximization, the issue of tightness has not been explored in depth.
+In fact, our answer to this question is negative: we will present a three-bus counterexample to show that \eqref{opt:SOCP_relax} is not tight and the resulting control will lead to grid constraint violations (this also agrees with the observations in \cite{wei2017optimal}).
+Consider the OPF problem for the three-bus example in Fig.~\ref{fig:three_bus_ex}.

-We use Gurobi to solve \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} with $K = 0$ (using the same AMPL code except for the difference between \eqref{eqn:DistFlow_reconfig_SVI} and \eqref{eqn:DistFlow_reconfig_SVI_ineq} and the Gurobi ``non-convex'' option setting).
-The results are summarized in Table~\ref{tab:three_bus_solutions}, showing different values of DG outputs highlighted in red (indicating failure of conic relaxation).
+We use Gurobi to solve \eqref{opt:reconfig} and \eqref{opt:SOCP_relax} with $K = 0$.
+The results are summarized in Table~\ref{tab:three_bus_solutions}, {\R demonstrating that the proposed method is able to obtain the correct optimal DG outputs whereas MICP relaxation fails to do so (the different values of DG outputs are highlighted in red).}